 Due to its history of net losses and the difficulty in predicting future results, Quantum believes that it cannot rely on projections of future taxable income to realize the deferred tax assets.
 Accordingly, it has established a full valuation allowance against its U.S. and certain foreign net deferred tax assets.
 Significant management judgment is required in determining the Company's deferred tax assets and liabilities and valuation allowances for purposes of assessing its ability to realize any future benefit from its net deferred tax assets.
 The Company intends to maintain this valuation allowance until sufficient positive evidence exists to support the reversal of the valuation allowance.
-The Company's income tax expense recorded in the future will be reduced to the extent that sufficient positive evidence exists and is valuation allowance.
+The Company's income tax expense recorded in the future will be reduced to the extent that sufficient positive evidence materializes to support a reversal of, or decrease in, its valuation allowance.